stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

    resulting `Template` can use partials that were present in that directory.

-So to use partials, we need to use `compileMustacheDir` *or* combine several templates into one using `(<>)` method of `Semigroup` type class.
-Being an instance of the `Semigroup` type class means that you can always to two `Template`s and get their combination which will also be a `Template`.
+So to have partials, we need to use `compileMustacheDir` **or** combine several templates into one using `(<>)` method of `Semigroup` type class.
+Being an instance of the `Semigroup` type class means that you can always combine two `Template`s and get their combination which will also be a `Template`.
 This is an incredible property, one of numerous examples how Haskell keeps systems “flat”.

-Let's start to build practical stuff to see how things play together.
+Let's start building practical stuff to see how things play together.
 As an example of a task that could involve Mustache templates, we will be generating a
 [CUE sheet](https://en.wikipedia.org/wiki/Cue_sheet_(computing)).
 First of